data-gymnasia/courses/content/intro-probability/content.md

 ---
 > id: step-110

-*Solution*.
-Using the definition of independence, we have
+*Solution.* Using the definition of independence, we have

 ``` latex
 \mathbb{E}[XY] &= \sum_{\omega \in \Omega}XY \mathbb{P}(X = x \text{ and } Y = y) \\\